Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 - Try changing both the x and y axis to log scale.
 - Note that the x-variable can be switched to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).

-After installing the necessary libraries from CRAN, the state data can be interactively plottted using the gVisCOVID.NYT.Data() function, adjust the width and height to your screen:
+After installing the necessary libraries from CRAN, the state data can be interactively plottted using the gVisCOVID.NYT.Data() function (downloaded from this repo), adjust the width and height to your screen:

       install.packages(c('googleVis', 'RCurl'), type = "win.binary")  # Installing RCurl from source may be an issue. "win.binary" option will be ignored on Unix-alikes